mbsariyildiz/mbsariyildiz.github.io/_pages/about.md

 ### News

+* 08/19 - Our work _Key Protected Classification for Collaborative Learning_ is on [arXiv](https://arxiv.org/abs/1908.10172).

 * 07/19 - I received the intern day 2019 session-1 _winner_ award at NAVER LABS Europe, yeey!

 * 03/19 - A paper accepted at CVPR'19: